hudson155/kairo/kairo-sql/README.md

 - `readOnly`: Whether connections to the database should be read-only.
   Defaults to `false`.
+- `defaultIsolationLevel`: The default isolation level for transactions.
+  Defaults to the database driver's default.
 - `maxAttempts`: How many times to try each transaction.
   Defaults to 3.